Before you use CoIDE to start your project, you need to config the GCC compiler and debugger at first.

 CooCox suggest you to choose ARM GCC as the compiler since it is from ARM official.
 If you want to know more details about ARM GCC, please click here.
 In additional, you can also choose the other GCC compiler such as CodeSoucery GCC.

 - All GCC 4.7 features, plus latest mainline features

 - Additional code size optimizations

 - Newlib-nano: newlib branch optimized for code size

 As CoIDE support different GCC compiler, you need to pay attention to the following point when you switch between the compilers:

-- The different compilers have different C libraries, for example: ARM GCC have base C Library and Semihosting Library, Retarget Library.
-But Code Soucery GCC only have the base C Library.
+- The different compilers have different C libraries, for example: ARM GCC have a base C Library and Semihosting Library, Retarget Library.
+However, Code Soucery GCC only have the base C Library.
 See: Project Configuration

 Then you need to do the following operations.

 After set the GCC Toolchain, you can use the CoIDE to create a project and try the other function.